denverdino/AccessLogConverter/README.md

+# Description
 AccessLogConverter
 ==================
 Convert the access log to .csv format for analyzing with Excel and OpenOffice.

-Prerequisite:
+# Requirement
-	Groovy is installed and configured.
+* Groovy is installed and configured. http://groovy.codehaus.org/
-		http://groovy.codehaus.org/

-Usage:
+# Usage

 	groovy log2csv.groovy -s "access.log" [-t "access.log.csv"] [-f "format"]
 		-f,--format <format>   Format defined in the configuration, the default value is "default"